jmontleon/pixelbook-fedora/README.md

 - `sudo dnf -y install pixelbook-udev` if you haven't already

 ### Screen Orientation
-- `sudo dnf -y install pixelbook-udev` if you haven't already
+- `sudo dnf -y install pixelbook-udev pixelbook-scripts` if you haven't already
 - `sudo dnf -y update kernel` to get a pixelbook kernel with the sensor modules enabled.
+- `sudo systemctl enable acpid`
 - reboot
 - Gnome handles orientation automatically.
 For others a script `pixelbook-display-orientation` is available in the `pixelbook-scripts` package that can be set to autostart.
+- The touchpad is not currently turning off automatically as it should, but we can monitor tablet mode with acpid and do it ourselves.
+- Set up a `/usr/bin/pixelbook-disable-tablet-touchpad` to run automatically at login.

 ### Capslock
 To use the Search key as a Capslock: